restradaaguila/Masked-Autoencoders_Vision/README.md

    + Transformer architecture only- Applying mask tokens and positional embeds more feasible.

 ## Research Question
-+ what makes masked autoencoding different between vision and language?
++ What makes masked autoencoding different between vision and language?
 ## Approach
 + Novelty of approach is masking of images: masking random patches from the image and feeding the transformer an incomplete image.